 A mastery of oak imparted flavors, the Bodegas Beronia Rioja Reserva.

 95% Tempranillo, 4% Graciano and 1% Mazuelo from Rioja, Spain.
-The wine spends 20 months in mixed oak barrels with American staves and French tops.
-It spent another 18 months in bottle prior to release.
-It has residual sugar of 2 g/L.
+The wine spends 19 months in French and American oak barrels and another 17 months in bottle prior to release.
+It has just 1.7 g/L of residual sugar.

 Matured in French and American oak barrels, and in bottle, for a minimum of 3 years.
 Intense flavours of black fruits, liquorice, chocolate and cloves with a touch of minerality.